-- An enterostomy allows gas and stool (poop) to pass directly from the intestine into a collection device (called an ostomy appliance or ostomy pouching system) that your child wears on the abdomen.
+- An enterostomy allows gas and stool (poop) to pass directly from the intestine into a collection device (called an stoma appliance or stoma pouching system) that your child wears on the abdomen.

-- The ostomy appliance has two specific roles:
+- The stoma appliance has two specific roles:

 - it collects the stool,